 Hermyna did not wear a mask, nor had Cerynna or Valdynessa before her, or any of the high priestesses.
 Taking their cue from Drusylla, who had withstood the worst of Tormyn’s tortures, the Maiden’s high priestesses refused the mask, trusting Her to keep them safe.

-When the God-Emperors had first outlawed the Maiden, Drusylla, had held an honored position in Tintammil as the Maiden’s high priestess.
+When the God-Emperor first outlawed the Maiden, Drusylla, held an honored position in Tintammil as the Maiden’s high priestess.
 When the Maiden’s worshippers were forced into hiding, she was captured and executed, yet she remained steadfast in her faith until the bitter end.
 The Devotees earned their name from her bravery and every high priestess since had refused the mask.

 Without a mask, you’d think it would be pretty easy to capture the high priestess, but it wasn’t.
 The Devotees were aptly named and none of them would knowingly betray their leader.
-When Belsor finally caught up with Hermyna, he didn’t even know who he’d caught at first.
+When Belsor finally captured Hermyna, he didn’t even know who he’d caught.
 I have always believed, as the high priestesses did, that the Maiden helped her and those before Hermyna avoid detection.
 I don’t know how, the Maiden was a world away in Ardilun, but she must have had a hand in it.
 How else can you explain it?
 Hermyna and those before her went unmasked before the congregation.
 In all those years, you’d have thought someone would have slipped up.